 The Parks & Recreation department, along with countless volunteers, developed Walk for Your Health.
 This is an organized group walk with two sessions - a spring session and a fall session.
 The spring session begins mid April depending on weather and runs through mid June.
 The fall session begins early September and runs through mid November.

 The walks are from various points within the city, and are held on Monday's, Wednesday's & Friday's at 9AM.
 The first 3 walks of either session are held at Livingston Park at the Dorrs Pond Hut for registration.
-There is a nominal one time fee of $3 to cover expenses.
+There is a nominal one time optional fee of $3 to cover expenses.

 For more information please contact Erik at the Parks & Recreation Department at 603-624-6444